electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

 to your own preferred path.

 2) Jakarta-Tomcat 5.0 (from the Apache Jakarta project)
-   - EFG2 requires that Tomcat 5.0 is run with JDK 1.4 (This is not the same as the JRE!).
+   - The EFG Data Importer requires that Tomcat 5.0 is run with JDK 1.4 (This is not the same as the JRE!).
    - You must have write privileges to the Tomcat folder

 3) MySQL Server 5.0 or later (must be at port 3306)